Best Free Graphic Design Tools for Freelancers 2026: 8 Top Picks Reviewed

 #2.
 Lunacy — Best for UI/UX Design and Working Offline

 Here's a tool that doesn't get nearly enough attention outside developer and UI circles: Lunacy, built by Icons8, is fully free — not free-with-limits, not free-with-watermarks.
 Actually free.
-And it runs as a desktop app, which means you can work wherever you are without fretting about your internet connection.
+And it runs as a desktop app, which makes it a lifesaver for freelancers who work on the move.

-Here's the thing that blew me away: Lunacy reads and writes Sketch files natively.
-That means you can hand off work to clients or agencies using Sketch without any reformatting headaches.
-That file compatibility alone saves designers countless hours — it's one of those features that sounds small until you desperately need it.
+Fun fact: Lunacy reads and writes Sketch files natively, which means you can hand off work to clients or agencies using Sketch without any friction.
+That file compatibility alone has saved designers countless hours of reformatting — it's honestly one of those features that sounds small until you desperately need it.

-Think of a UX designer working on a train with spotty service, building out a mobile app interface.
-Lunacy handles that situation without complaint.
+Think of a UX designer sitting in a train carriage somewhere in rural Pennsylvania, no Wi-Fi in sight, building out a mobile app interface.
+Lunacy handles that scenario without complaint.
 No buffering, no "you need to reconnect," nothing.

 Key Features:

-- Sketch file compatibility — read and write
+• Sketch file compatibility — read and write .sketch files

 Pricing: